 There's this one model that relies on a browser extension being installed with your bank account at the other end.
 It keeps track of everything you visit, and when a publication registers, it gets what it's been paid according to the visits.
 This is an interesting thought experiment that collapses very quickly for 2 reasons:

-It's unpredictable in terms of the value per read (a finite pool of money you get a cut from?), but more importantly, it relies on readers’ goodwill that they've enabled it
+It's unpredictable in terms of the value per read (a finite pool of money you get a cut from), but more importantly, it relies on readers’ goodwill that they've enabled it

 This browser extension tracks everything you visit.
 Nobody really wants that much info being shared, which is why you should be careful about the extensions you install.
 Spyware 101.